rgsoderstrom/PlotLab/README.md

 PlotLab is a scripting environment that uses the plotting tools in the PlotxD_Embedded and PlottingLib.
 Syntax is similar to Matlab.

-FrontEnd - user interface and script processing
+Main - user interface and script processing.
+Expression evaluator and functions to support it.

 PLCommon - defines the "PL" variables used in most of the other code.
 Top level
 		   abstract class is PLVariable and all other derived from it.

-PLKernel - expression evaluator and functions to support it.

 PLLibrary - implementations of most functions invoked by user's script (e.g. sin, plot, etc)